16 to 18 education: free meals for academic year 2016 to 2017

 Although institutions are being given a single allocation for free meals in further education and the 16 to 19 Bursary Fund in the 2016 to 2017 academic year, EFA will confirm to institutions on funding statements how much has been allocated to them for each of the 2 elements to create the overall total.

-There will be no end of year reconciliation of free meals funding.
+There will be no end of year reconciliation of free meals funding and institutions are permitted to carry unspent funds over to the next academic year.

 Further information about the allocations methodology is set out in EFA funding statements (issued to institutions in March 2016).